Directional Detectability of Dark Matter With Single Phonon Excitations: Target Comparison: Target Comparison

 Our main results are shown in Figs.~\ref{fig:dark-photon}, \ref{fig:massless-hadrophilic} and \ref{fig:massive-hadrophilic}, for the dark photon mediator model and the light and heavy hadrophilic scalar mediator models, respectively.
-In the top panels of each figure, we show both the projected exclusion limits (solid) and the cross sections needed to distinguish the modulating signal and a non-modulating hypothesis in the event of discovery (dashed and shaded $\pm1\sigma$ bands), assuming 1 and 20\,meV energy thresholds.
+In the top panels of each figure, we show both the projected exclusion limits (solid) and the cross sections needed to distinguish the modulating signal and a non-modulating hypothesis in the event of discovery (dashed and shaded $\pm1\sigma$ bands), assuming 1 and 20\,meV detector energy thresholds.
+These energy thresholds have been envisioned with near-future advances in detector technology, and the primary motivation for these specific values is to differentiate the effects of acoustic and optical phonon dominated scattering.
 For the solid curves, we set $t=0$ when computing the rates for concreteness, and assume 3 events per kilogram-year exposure, corresponding to 95\,\% confidence level (CL) exclusion in a background-free experiment.
 The results for \ce{Al2O3}, \ce{CaWO4} and \ce{SiO2} were computed previously in Ref.~\cite{Griffin:2019mvc} (numerical errors in some of the materials in early versions of that reference have been corrected here and on the interactive webpage~\cite{demo}), and here we perform the calculation also for SiC and h-BN.
 For the dashed curves and the shaded bands for the modulation reach, we compute the number of events needed to reject the constant rate hypothesis at the 95\,\% confidence level by a prescription discussed in App.~\ref{app:daily_mod_reach}; they are truncated where the daily modulation falls below 1\%.

 In the lower panels of Figs.~\ref{fig:dark-photon}, \ref{fig:massless-hadrophilic} and \ref{fig:massive-hadrophilic}, we quantify the amount of daily modulation for several representative DM masses by